Incentivizing Truthful Language Models via Peer Elicitation Games: Experiments Details

 \subsection{Sample Outputs}

-Figures \ref{fig:sample_result_initial} and \ref{fig:sample_result_updated} illustrate discriminator responses from the ARC-Challenge dataset before and after PEG-based policy updates.
-In Figure \ref{fig:sample_result_initial}, we observe significant disagreement among the three discriminators, reflecting their varying judgment capabilities.
-For instance, Discriminator \#3 (deepseek-LLaMA-7B) correctly identifies one case that the others miss, while underperforming on other questions.
-After applying PEG (Figure \ref{fig:sample_result_updated}), the discriminators show improved agreement, with most cases converging to correct judgments and higher overall accuracy.
+Figure\ref{fig:peg_batch_example} shows a batch from the ARC-Challenge dataset that illustrates the discriminator responses before and after PEG-based policy updates.
+In the top table \ref{fig:sample_result_initial}, we observe noticeable disagreement among the three discriminators, reflecting their differing judgment capabilities across questions.
+For instance, Discriminator \#3 (deepseek-LLaMA-7B) correctly identifies a case that the other two fail to judge, while in other questions it falls behind the others.
+After applying PEG \ref{fig:sample_result_updated}, the discriminators show improved agreement.
+In most cases, they converge to the correct judgment, leading to a higher overall decision accuracy.